This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Secondary bacterial infections often occur because measles weakens your child’s immune system.
 This increased vulnerability can last for weeks or months after recovery.

-How does the MMR vaccine protect children from measles?
+How does the MMRV vaccine protect children from measles?

-The MMR vaccine creates immunity by introducing weakened versions of the measles, mumps, and rubella viruses.
+The MMRV vaccine creates immunity by introducing weakened versions of the measles, mumps, rubella, and varicella (chickenpox) viruses.
 Your child’s immune system learns to recognise and fight these diseases without experiencing the actual illness.

-At what age should children in the UK receive the MMR vaccination?
+At what age should children in the UK receive the MMRV vaccination?

-Can individuals who have received the MMR vaccine still transmit measles to unimmunised children?
+Can individuals who have received the MMRV vaccine still transmit measles to unimmunised children?

 Vaccinated individuals rarely transmit measles to unimmunised children.
-The MMR vaccine uses weakened viruses that cannot cause infection in others through normal contact.
+The MMRV vaccine uses weakened viruses that cannot cause infection in others through normal contact.

 Your vaccinated child provides indirect protection to unimmunised children through community immunity.
-This protection works when vaccination coverage remains high in the population.
+This protection works effectively when vaccination coverage remains high across the population.

 What are the current measles vaccination coverage rates in the UK?

-Convenient appointment options make it easier for busy families to access vaccination services.
-This removes barriers that might prevent children from receiving essential immunisations.
+Convenient appointment options at our Chiswick and central London locations make it easier for busy families to access vaccination services, removing barriers that might otherwise prevent children from receiving essential immunisations.

-Visit Bright Futures Health to book an immunisation review and ensure your child has the best possible protection against measles.
+Visit Bright Futures Health to book an immunisation review and ensure your child has the best possible protection against measles and other preventable diseases.